ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 ### Additional notes

-- Many targets also use the `extra labels` configuration option to include directories in a build.
+- Many boards also use the `extra labels` configuration option to include directories in a build.
 Often this feature is used to include Family and MCU target directories instead of target inheritance.
 - Unless your board has an Mbed Enabled debug interface, you need a method of flashing the memory on your board.

+## Further reading

+For more information about configuring boards, go to [adding and configuring targets](../reference/adding-and-configuring-targets.html).

 ### Todo: